-This expense is a result of travel and meal costs of the Corporation's directors, officers, employees and consultants whilst undertaking business on behalf of the Corporation.
-Travel and related costs in the current quarter are similar when compared to the quarter ended December 31, 2011.
-This expense has increased in the current year when compared to the previous year as a result of additional travel that was required between the Corporation's head office in Vancouver, BC, exploration office in Spokane, WA, the field office in McCall, ID, technical office in Boise, ID, and the Project.
-There were also additional travel costs for management in connection with the marketing of the Corporation to the investing community.
+This expense is a result of travel and meal costs of the Corporation's directors, officers, employees and consultants while undertaking business on behalf of the Corporation.
+This expense has decreased in the current year and quarter when compared to the previous year and quarter as a result of less travel between the Corporation's head office in Vancouver, BC, its exploration office in Spokane, WA, the field office in Lake Fork, ID, technical office in Boise, ID, and the Project.
+The exploration office in Spokane, WA was closed in 2013.